-Instructions for simulating the PIO design using the Root Port Model are provided in Programmed Input/Output: Endpoint Example Design, page 187.
+Instructions for simulating the PIO design using the Root Port Model are provided in Programmed Input/Output: Endpoint Example Design, page 199.

-The simulation model of the Virtex-7 FPGA Gen3 Integrated Block for PCI Express uses scaled down times during link training to allow for the link to train in a reasonable amount of time during simulation.
+The simulation model of the Gen3 Integrated Block for PCIe uses scaled down times during link training to allow for the link to train in a reasonable amount of time during simulation.
 According to the PCI Express Specification, rev. 3.0, there are various timeouts associated with the link training and status state machine (LTSSM) states.
-The Virtex-7 FPGA Gen3 Integrated Block scales these timeouts by a factor of 256 in simulation, except in the Recovery Speed_1 LTSSM state, where the timeouts are not scaled.
+The Gen3 Integrated Block for PCIe scales these timeouts by a factor of 256 in simulation, except in the Recovery Speed_1 LTSSM state, where the timeouts are not scaled.